Vaguery/req-language/README.md

   - `reverse`∘`[2 1 0]` -> `[0 1 2]`
   - `map`∘`(1..99)` -> `map(«num»->«T»,(1..99)->«(T)»`

-(As you may have noticed, I'm using a type system very similar to that found in Apple's Swift language here).
+(As you may have noticed, I'm using a type system notation inspired by the one in Apple's Swift language).

 ### some sketches of simple scripts running